✦ Scandinavian-inspired design, curated for modern living

 Cons:

-• Only suitable for small areas up to 122 sq. ft.
+• Only suitable for very small areas.

 • Requires manual emptying since it does not support continuous drainage.